plabayo/learn-rust-101/README.md

 - Using <https://github.com/cloudflare/workers-rs> you can ship your Rust code to Cloudflare's workers platform;
 - <https://www.fermyon.com/#> is another similar cloud platform that also allows you to ship Rust (WASM) workers;

-If you want to ship on a more standard cloud platform such as _AWS_ you can learn to do so, you can learn to do so as part of practicing Rust using "[4.
+If you want to ship on a more standard cloud platform such as _AWS_ you can learn to do so as part of practicing Rust using "[4.
 Study using the "Zero to Production in Rust" book](#4-study-using-the-zero-to-production-in-rust-book)".